protocol/nft-website/docs/encyclopedia/introduction.md

 The uses cases and methods of implementing NFTs are endless, but the cultural understanding is currently stuck.
 Furthermore, if a person is curious enough to look beyond the surface, they might be hard-pressed to navigate what’s underneath.
 Because of this, we have created the Encyclopedia of NFTs — it is our hope that the following resource will help interested explorers begin to grasp what NFTs as a technology actually has to offer.

-The first half of this guide will explain the major pieces of jargon associated with NFTs as well as give a broad overview of the landscape and industry.
-After reading Part 1, you’ll have a basic understanding of the different ways you could interact with the world of NFTs.
-From there, the second half will help you actually begin to navigate decision making if you’re considering collecting or making NFTs yourself.
+The first half of this guide explains the jargon associated with NFTs as well as gives a broad overview of the landscape and industry.
+After reading Part One, you’ll have a basic understanding of the different ways you could interact with the world of NFTs.
+From there, Part Two will help you actually begin to navigate decision-making if you’re considering collecting or making NFTs yourself.
 This guide is not exhaustive by any means, but it should provide you with a robust foundation to build upon.

 Let’s dive right in!